-The Regulatory Policy Division’s portfolio covers a range of regulatory governance issues, but the Division has developed key competencies in several areas germane to my dissertation research—including stakeholder participation in rulemaking, regulatory impact assessment, and international regulatory co-operation—making it an ideal place to work at the intersection of the theory and practice of effective regulatory governance as a doctoral student.
-The GSTEG experience contributed to my envisaged academic and professional trajectory by improving my analytical, leadership, and communication skills; enhancing the quality and impact of my dissertation research; and embedding me in a network of critical importance to my post-doctoral job search.
+The Regulatory Policy Division’s portfolio covers a range of regulatory governance issues, and the Division has developed key competencies in several areas germane to my dissertation research—including stakeholder participation in rulemaking, regulatory impact assessment, and international regulatory co-operation—making it an ideal place to work at the intersection of the theory and practice of effective regulatory governance as a doctoral student.
+The GSTEG experience contributed to my envisaged academic and professional trajectory by improving my research, leadership, and communication skills; enhancing the quality and impact of my dissertation; and embedding me in a network of critical importance to my post-degree job search.

 Mercy DeMenno, Ph.D. in Public Policy

 Ships fill and empty their ballast tanks as needed for stability.
 Whenever ballast water is taken on or discharged, aquatic plants and animals go along for the ride, which increases the risk of introducing invasive species.
 William Gerhard spent a month in Singapore for an internship with the Danish Hydraulic Institute (DHI), where he learned how to incorporate antibiotic resistance genes and pathogens into a global ballast water movement model.

 This company specializes in creating modeling software for hydrologic systems.
 In addition, DHI operates the only tropical ballast water testing facility in the world.
 My dissertation focuses on the microbial community of ballast water in large ships, so their expertise in ballast water and modeling proved especially informative to my ongoing work.
 The unique opportunity afforded by GSTEG allowed me to explore a potential future career path while also expanding comfort zones within my dissertation research.